VeryGoodOpenSource/dart_frog/docs/docs/deploy/digital-ocean-app-platform.md

 - `[REGISTRY]`: The name of the registry you created eariler
 - `[IMAGE_NAME]`: A name given to this image to identify it in the registry

-This command will build the Docker image on your machine and can take a few seconds to a few minutes.
+This command will build the Docker image on your machine and can take up to a few minutes.

 3. Push the image to Container Registry by running: